Australian Football League: LGBTIQ policy

 The AFL has declared its support for LGBTIQ community, organising pride games in June 2017.
 In September 2017, in conjunction with the Australian Marriage Law Postal Survey, the AFL modified its logo sign at Docklands Stadium support of same-sex marriage (however, only for 24 hours).
-However, As of 2023 there has never been an openly gay AFL player, past or present, making the AFL the only major professional sporting code in the world where this is the case.
-AFL CEO Gillon McLachlan has stated that "the pressure and the weight of being... the first AFL player who comes out and plays as an out, gay man" was too much of a burden for the known gay players in the league to come out.
-The AFL has also stated that it will be "proud to stand shoulder to shoulder" with any player who comes out.
-Former players and officials have suggested that a much stronger reasons for the lack of out gay players is a culture of homophobia and silence within the AFL, with former captain and ally Bob Murphy recalling shamefully his offhanded use of homophobic slurs as a young player.
+In August 2025, Mitch Brown came out publicly as bisexual, becoming the AFL's first openly LGBTQ past or present player.
+Before his coming out, the AFL was the only major professional men's sport league worldwide to have never had an openly LGBTQ past or present player.
+Brown revealed that the weight of hiding his sexuality had taken its toll on his AFL career, where homophobic insults and conversations were commonplace on and off the field.
+AFL CEO Gillon McLachlan had previously stated that "the pressure and the weight of being... the first AFL player who comes out and plays as an out, gay man" was too much of a burden for the known gay players in the league to come out.
+Former players and officials suggested that a cause for the previous lack of openly queer players was a culture of homophobia and silence within the AFL, with former captain and ally Bob Murphy recalling shamefully his offhanded use of homophobic slurs as a young player.
 Homophobic language remains a problem at games with legal recommendations from the Australian Sports Commission made in 2000 to address this still not implemented.

 In 2015 the Sydney Swans played a pre-season game at Drummoyne Oval against Fremantle Dockers as a Pride Game.
 This became an annual event, which has grown from year to year in strength and support.
-The club has Sydney an official LGBTQIA+ supporter group, Rainbow Swans.
+The club has an official LGBTQIA+ supporter group, Rainbow Swans.

 In September 2017 the AFL ruled that Hannah Mouncey, a transgender woman, was ineligible for selection in the 2018 AFLW draft.

 There has been some opposition to the AFL's decision.

 It has been suggested that the men's game could do more to promote inclusivity, as has been done in the AFLW.
 The AFLW Pride Round has been officially held since 2021, although there were individual AFLW clubs who had played Pride games since 2018.
 The intention of the Pride Round is to celebrate gender diversity, promote inclusion for LGBTIQA+ players, and to help stamp out homophobia.
 All 18 clubs support the round.
 As of November 2023 the men's league had no plans to introduce a Pride Round in the men's game.